William Stachowski: Biography

-On December 2, 2009, Stachowski was one of eight Democratic state senators to vote against same-sex marriage in New Yorksame-sex marriage legislation, which failed to pass the Senate.
+On December 2, 2009, Stachowski was one of eight Democratic state senators to vote against legislation which would legalize same-sex marriage in New York.
+This legislation would fail to pass the Senate.

 He worked closely with SUNY Buffalo President John B. Simpson to carry out the UB 2020 plan.
 Stachowski sponsored and passed legislation in support of UB 2020 in the Senate.
 In 2010, he ran for re-nomination, but was defeated in the Democratic primary by Erie County Legislator Tim Kennedy.
 Kennedy went on to win the general election.